Asking for customer referrals? If not, you should be!

 4. Be grateful: Always thank the referrer for their efforts and time.
 The more impactful the thank-you, the greater the chance you’ll receive future referrals.

-Your Business on Autopilot
+Your Business on Autopilot with Customer Referrals

 There’s a lot that goes into finding, attracting, and closing new customers.

-Referrals are the shortest path to success.
+Customer referrals are the shortest path to success.
 They take next to no marketing, and the barriers to closing the business are far less than with any other potential customer.

 You owe it to yourself to put a proper referral program in place.
 There is literally no faster way to increase your sales.